jwnelen/web-scale-project/README.md

-# Web-scale Data Management Project Template
+# Web-scale Data Management Project

-Basic project structure with Python's Flask and Redis.
-**You are free to use any web framework in any language and any database you like for this project.**
+### Group Info
+**Group 3:**
+1. Remy Duijsens,
+2. Jeroen Nelen,
+3. Raphael Frühwirth

 ### Project structure

-* `env`
+* `/backend`\
-    Folder containing the Redis env variables for the docker-compose deployment
+    This created the connectors that are being used by Kafka.
+It also contains the logic for the Kafka consumers and producers.

-* `helm-config`
+* `/kafka-admin`\
-   Helm chart values for Redis and ingress-nginx
+    The admin for the Kafka server.
+This is used for the topic creation.

-* `k8s`
+* `/k8s`\
     Folder containing the kubernetes deployments, apps and services for the ingress, order, payment and stock services.

-* `order`
+* `/k8s/dev`\
-    Folder containing the order application logic and dockerfile.
+    This is the file that contains the configmap.
+These are values that are being used within the k8s cluster.
+    These should be updated when the cluster is being deployed.

-* `payment`
+* `/{order, payment, stock}-rest`\
-    Folder containing the payment application logic and dockerfile.
+    This is the REST API for the order, payment and stock services.
+They are responsible for handling the incoming requests.
+    This is done by a FASTAPI server.

-* `stock`
+* `/{order, payment, stock}-worker`\
-    Folder containing the stock application logic and dockerfile.
+    These are the workers, that connect to Spanner.
+They will return the requested value back to the REST API of that service.

-* `test`
+* `/test`\
     Folder containing some basic correctness tests for the entire system.

-(Feel free to enhance them)
+### Database: Google Spanner
+For the database, we have implemented Spanner.
+This is a distributed database that is being managed by Google.

+## deployment

 ### Deployment types:

 #### docker-compose (local development)

-After coding the rest endpoint logic run `docker-compose up --build` in the base folder to test if your logic is correct (you can use the provided tests in the `\test` folder and change them as you wish).
+After coding the REST endpoint logic run `docker-compose up --build` in the base folder to test if your logic is correct (you can use the provided tests in the `\test` folder and change them as you wish).

 ***Requirements:*** You need to have docker and docker-compose installed on your machine.